-4.3.
-Activation of syncrepl on the master domain controller
+4.2 Activation of syncrepl on the Primary Directory Node

-Now a syncrepl proxy needs to be set up on the master domain controller.
-The required configuration files are downloaded from https://updates.software-univention.de/download/syncrepl/ucs4-syncrepl-proxy-setup.tar.bz2 as a Tar archive.
+Now a syncrepl proxy needs to be set up on the Primary Directory Node.
+The required configuration files are downloaded from https://updates.software-univention.de/download/syncrepl/ucs5-syncrepl-proxy-setup.tar.bz2 as a TAR archive.

-The downloaded archive must firstly be extracted on the master domain controller:
+The downloaded archive must firstly be extracted on the Primary Directory Node:

 '''

-tar -xvf ucs4-syncrepl-proxy-setup.tar.bz2
+$ tar -xvf ucs4-syncrepl-proxy-setup.tar.bz2

 '''

-The UCS\dc\master subdirectory contains two Univention Configuration Registry subfile templates for the LDAP server configuration file (/etc/ldap/slapd.conf).
-Subfiles are a mechanism in Univention Configuration Registry which can be used to generate a configuration file from several individual templates.
+The subdirectory UCS_Primary_Directory_Node contains two Univention Configuration Registry sub-file templates for the LDAP server configuration file (/etc/ldap/slapd.conf).
+Sub-files are a mechanism in Univention Configuration Registry which can be used to generate a configuration file from several individual templates.
 More detailed information can be found in the UCS manual.
-The two subfiles are now copied into the template directory:
+The two sub-files are now copied into the template directory: